-People get colds, it happens – even to people obsessed with their health (hypochondriac).
+People get colds, it happens – even to people obsessed with their health.
 You aren’t doing anything wrong and there’s likely nothing you could have done to avoid this.

 Although getting a cold is more often than not unavoidable, there are some steps you can take to limit the chances of this happening.
 You need to make sure that you take the time to give yourself some rest to avoid this.
-Colds do take a toll on your body, and this means that you need to take extra care not to push yourself.
+A cold while pregnant does take a toll on your body, and this means that you need to take extra care not to push yourself.

 12 Tips to prevent a cold while pregnant

 Take care of your body – A healthy body is a happy body.
 There are a number of reasons why it is always beneficial for you to keep yourself healthy, but pregnancy is a critical time to adopt a healthy lifestyle.
 This can mean a number of different things for different people.

-Drink, drink, and drink!
+Hydrate – Drink, drink, and drink!
 You need to avoid dehydration and give yourself all the water you need.

 RELATED: Exercise while trying to conceive

-You are going to feel more tired when you are pregnant.
+Get enough sleep – You are going to feel more tired when you are pregnant.
 You shouldn’t ever push yourself.
 Your body is just letting you know that you need to rest.
 Keeping your body well rested will put it in a better condition to fight off illness.

-There is a reason that we say you “catch” something.
+Avoid sick people – There is a reason that we say you “catch” something.
 It is pretty common knowledge that people can pass illnesses between each other.
 However, it is often not stressed enough that in certain situations you should avoid people.

-It can be difficult to avoid public places, however, if you feel that you are catching something, it may be a wise decision to stay in until you feel as though you are back to your normal self.
+Avoid public places – It can be difficult to avoid public places, however, if you feel that you are catching something, it may be a wise decision to stay in until you feel as though you are back to your normal self.
 There are some public places that are riskier than others.
 For example, avoid places where there are large crowds or sick people tend to visit.
 Try to have a friend or partner make that pharmacy trip for you or go out to the store during flu season.

-Your doctor is a trained professional.
+Listen to your doctor – Your doctor is a trained professional.
 If they give you advice, take it.
 If this means they want you to get vaccines or take medication – do it.
 They only have your best interests at heart and have much more training in knowing what is right, especially if they are trained in prenatal care.

-It seems self-explanatory, but a lot of us overlook the importance of washing our hands.
+Wash your hands – It seems self-explanatory, but a lot of us overlook the importance of washing our hands.
 This is especially important during times where a lot of people are sick such as flu season.

-A lot of us can tell when we have a cold or sickness coming on.
+Start treating yourself immediately – A lot of us can tell when we have a cold or sickness coming on.
 It makes us feel weird or extra tired – maybe we notice that we are in a bad mood.
 Don’t just shake it off and push through.
 Listen to your body and take the necessary precautions.

-Don’t hesitate to seek medical advice – As soon as you notice you are sick (even if it may be nothing) it is wise that you make a doctors appointment and go seek medical attention.
+Don’t hesitate to seek medical advice – As soon as you notice you are sick (even if it may be nothing) it is wise that you speak with your doctor.
 If you can identify your symptoms early, it can make it much easier to avoid those really nasty symptoms that may develop later on or get medicine to avoid getting sick altogether.
 The earlier the better.

 This also means that you should never try to wait something out.
 It is a much better idea to talk to your doctor and find out there was nothing to worry about than wait it out and see what comes from it.

-How to treat a cold when pregnant
+How to treat a cold while pregnant

 - Get plenty of rest: Getting a full nights sleep is not only a great way to prevent illness, but it is also a great way for you to get your body strong to deal with already existing problems.
 Making sure that you sleep when you feel tired and get a sufficient amount of sleep will put your body in tip top shape to fight off infection.
 It is your body’s way to give itself a break and spend energy where it is needed to battle your diseases.
-If you feel more tired than normal when you are sick, that is because your body needs more sleep to fight off the cold.
+If you feel more tired than normal when you are sick, that is because your body needs more sleep to fight off the cold while pregnant.